Luos-io/Documentation/src/pages/demo_boards/electronic-use.md

 <a name="plug"></a>
 ## Plugging boards together
 Luos boards have at least 2 connection ports in their design.
 All connectors are the same, so that any board can be connected to another one using any of these ports.
-Just avoid to make a loop circuit, otherwise you will inhibit communication between containers.
+Just avoid to make a loop circuit, otherwise you will inhibit communication between services.

 There is a correct side to plug a cable’s connector to a board.
 The small tab on the connector must face upward to plug correctly, as shown on the following pictures: